home-assistant/home-assistant.io/source/_integrations/totalconnect.markdown

   required: true
   type: string
 usercodes:
   description: Code typed into the alarm panel for this user at each location.
-In the example, 123456 is the TotalConnect location number and 7890 is the code.
   required: true
   type: string
 {% endconfiguration %}